dragee/dragee/README.md

     getDistance: (p1, p2) => Math.abs(p1.x - p2.x)
 })
 ```

+### sorting

+By default we sort by `y` value.
+If it's equal, then by `x`.
+But it's possible to customize this behaviour

 ### radius
 radius that determine if we can excange two `Draggable`.